CIRSD - President

 Mr. Jeremić was named a Young Global Leader by the World Economic Forum in 2013, and appointed to the Leadership Council of the United Nations Sustainable Development Solutions Network (UN SDSN) in 2014.
 He is also a member of the Columbia University Earth Institute–UN SDSN Advisory Group on International Relations.

-Mr. Jeremić has served as the President of the Serbian Tennis Federation since 2011.
+Mr. Jeremić served as the President of the Serbian Tennis Federation between 2011 and 2015.